 Culinary use of Split Black Gram with skin (Chilka Urad Dal)

-The split black gram are also known as Chilka Urad dal.
-It does not requite soaking but can be soaked for 30 minutes only otherwise the skin might come off.
+The split black gram is also known as Chilka Urad dal.
+It does not requite soaking but can be soaked for 30 minutes only, otherwise, the skin might come off.

 It’s used to make Dal (black gram soup).
-The split gram is first boiled with turmeric and salt and then different seasonings (tadka) are made using different ingredients and added before serving to flavour it.
-This process of making seasoning is called tempering.
+The split gram is first boiled with turmeric and salt and then different seasonings (tadka) are made using different ingredients.
+Tadka is added just before serving the soup, to flavour it.
+This process of making tadka (seasoning) is called tempering.